bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

        Interval for performing the checkpoint.
 If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

 - Outputs*
-       Names of output streams (must be stream.t-stream only).
+       Names of output streams (must be stream.t-streams only).

 - Duplicate Check
        The flag points if an envelope (an envelope key) has to be checked for duplication or not.
 False by default.